jerichosy/CSOPESY-MP1/README.md

     a. "python main.py < 'testcase.txt'"

 3. Optionally, you can run "test_script.sh" using "Git Bash" to test the code using the test cases provided.\
     a.
-Right click the folder with "test_script.sh", then click the option "Open Git Bash here"\
+Right click the folder with "test_script.sh", then click the option "Open Git Bash here". \
     b.
 A Git Bash command prompt should appear, type "./test_script.sh" to run test cases.\
     c.
-Choose the number of the CPU Scheduling Algorithm you want to test and enter.\
+Choose the number of the CPU Scheduling Algorithm you want to test and enter.

     *****
     In the case that the error "python3: command not found" appears.
 Edit line 46 of "test_script.sh".